Tag: spend less

 Adult time

-Set specific date nights for you and your spouse on the calendar as you plan summer.
-Schedule a few mom’s nights out for mid-week escapes.
+Set specific date nights for you and your spouse as you plan your summer.
+Schedule a few moms’ nights out for mid-week escapes.
 Hold those dates sacred, and don’t let lack of a babysitter cause you to cancel.
-Keep a few family-friendly hot spots in your back pocket where you can enjoy time with other adults while the kids are occupied on a playground or in a sandbox nearby.
+There are plenty of family-friendly hot spots where you can enjoy time with another adult while the kids are occupied on a playground or in a sandbox nearby.

 5. Have indoor play kits ready.